Junior-Senior Faith Sharing Group

 The annual Freshman retreat, There’s No Place Like Home, based on the classic movie the Wizard of Oz was truly a trip down the yellow brick road.
 The students discussed how to handle changes in their lives .
 As in the movie a tornado caused Dorothy’s life to change, the students looked at changes they are currently facing such as moving in to high school, preparing for college, and even how friendships change over the years.
 As they traveled on their journey down the yellow brick road, we looked to identify positive influenes in their lives that help them on their faith journey.
 In the movie Dorothy had the Tinman, Lion and Scarecrow.
 Students were able to identify and explore the people and groups in their lives that support them on their own journey.
 It is important for teens to have the support not only of their peers but also their parish family.
 The final part of the journey explored how to handle temptations .
 In the movie the Witch was determined to keep Dorothy from reaching Oz, so we explored the things teens today see as obstacles that keep them from their faith or make being a Catholic teen hard.
 They learned that we all havethe powers that God had given them at Baptism to take them home to Heaven.
 (Ruby Slippers.)
 Awards of Courage, Wisdom and Understanding were presented to the students for their contributions to the retreat.

-The confirmation class of 2013 ‘Survived’ a weekend retreat at the Son Center on March 16 & 17, 2013.
-The retreat leaders from the Junior/Senior Faith sharing group lead a ‘Survivor retreat’ which included activities based on many reality TV shows such as Amazing Race, American Idol, Fear Factor, Trading Spaces, and Antique Roadshow.
+Annually, the retreat leaders from the Junior/Senior Faith sharing group lead the Confirmation Classes in a ‘Survivor retreat’ which included activities based on many reality TV shows such as Amazing Race, American Idol, Fear Factor, Trading Spaces, and Antique Roadshow.
 The seven gifts of the Holy Spirit that the sophomore class will receive at confirmation were discussed and the fruits of the Holy Spirit were felt by all who attended.